Morrison High School (Illinois)

-Morrison High School, or MHS, is a public four-year high school located at 643 Genesee Avenue in Morrison, Illinois, a small city of Whiteside County, Illinois, in the Midwestern United States.
+Morrison High School (MHS) is a public four-year high school located at 643 Genesee Avenue in Morrison, Illinois, a small city of Whiteside County, Illinois, in the Midwestern United States.
 MHS is part of Morrison Community Unit School District 6, which serves the community of Morrison, and includes Morrison Junior High School, and Northside Elementary School, and Southside Elementary School.
 The campus is 13 miles west of Sterling, Illinois.
 The school serves a mixed small city, village, and rural residential community.
 The school lies within the Sterling micropolitan statistical area.

 Academics

 In 2009, Morrison High School did not make Adequate Yearly Progress, with 57% of students meeting standards, on the Prairie State Achievement Examination, a state test that is part of the No Child Left Behind Act.
-The school's average high school graduation rate between 1999-2009 was 93%.
+The school's average high school graduation rate between 1999 and 2009 was 93%.

 The school offers courses in the following academic departments: